saltstack/salt/doc/topics/cloud/vmware.rst

         size
             Enter the size of disk in GB
-        controller
+        thin_provision
+            Set to True if you want the disk to be thin provisioned.
+Defaults to False. controller
             Specify the SCSI controller label to which this disk should be attached.
             This should be specified only when creating both the specified SCSI